 - Volunteer Essentials – Mentors will use this comprehensive guide to learn about their responsibilities as a Girl Scout volunteer and Girl Scouts River Valleys’ volunteer policies and procedures.

-- Health, Safety, and Using Safety-Wise – This article outlines how to keep girls safe.
+- Health, Safety, and Using Safety Activity Checkpoints – This article outlines how to keep girls safe.

 - Earning and Managing Troop Money – Except for the bank account references (Julliets do not have accounts), Juliettes can follow all the same money earning and managements principals in this article.